José Carlos Cocarelli: Life and career

 In 1980 at the Panorama da Música Brasileira Atual, Cocarelli premiered Ronaldo Miranda's atonal solo piano work Prólogo, Discurso e Reflexão which had been written expressly for him.
 He also played the piece at the 1981 Maria Canals International Music Competition where he won third prize.
 The critic Xavier Montsalvatge noted that it was a risky choice for a music competition but that Cocarelli had demonstrated a "profound understanding of contemporary music".
 When asked in 1997 how a musician from Brazil can make himself known in Europe, Cocarelli replied: "The only solution is the one that I adopted: to become known by winning major international competitions.
 It's a business card, which bring recordings and good reviews in magazines."
 Between 1981 and 1989 he had embarked on a series of major piano competitions winning first prizes in the Ferruccio Busoni International Piano Competition (1985) and the Concours Long-Thibaud (ex-aequo with Yukino Fujiwara, 1986) as well as 2nd prizes in the Paloma O'Shea Santander International Piano Competition (1984) and the Van Cliburn International Piano Competition (1989).

 The Van Cliburn competition led to several recital engagements in major US concert halls, including his Carnegie Hall debut in 1991, where he played Alban Berg's Piano Sonata and Brahms' Variations on a Theme by Robert Schumann (Op.
 9).
 A review of the recital in the New York Times noted: "Along with generally excellent control and fastidiously even passage work came thoughtful rubatos and occasionally an almost brooding intensity."
-An international career ensued, although it remained a low-key one, with Cocarelli often playing with chamber ensembles and orchestras rather than as a solo recitalist.
+An international career ensued, although it remained a low-key one, with Cocarelli playing with chamber ensembles and orchestras rather than as a solo recitalist.
 He has lived in Europe since the early 1990s, eventually settling in France.
 Now retired from the concert stage, he teaches piano at the community music school in Fresnay-sur-Sarthe.